 An invitation was now issued to local citizens who wished to volunteer for the work, and they began to work on Monday and Tuesday evenings (Anonymous 1961a) in a warehouse provided by Minges (Anonymous 1962b) on Hill Street, east of the intersection with Washington Street behind the old Pepsi bottling plant (Alan Anderson in Herring 2022a).
 The Tuesday sessions were soon halted due to the hot weather (Anonymous 1961b).
 Their suspension may have been intended as a temporary measure but by 28 September “The dinosaur project [was] progressing steadily, with museum personnel, trustees and volunteers working each Monday night” (Anonymous 1961c).
 On 10 October, Bell told the Junior Woman’s Club that “the work of the dinosaur was progressing nicely” (Anonymous 1961d), and on 9 January 1962, Harold Minges told the museum’s annual meeting that the dinosaur was “rapidly being brought back to life by Museum members” (Anonymous 1962a).
 From this we must conclude that some elements had been successfully cast by this point.
-On 20 February, the Rocky Mountain Evening Telegraph reported, presumably with Bell’s authority, that “during the year prospects are bright for the Museum’s ‘big’ project to be completed”.
+On 20 February, the Rocky Mountain Evening Telegram reported, presumably with Bell’s authority, that “during the year prospects are bright for the Museum’s ‘big’ project to be completed”.
 This optimism was to prove misplaced, however: nearly two years later on 8 January 1964 new Museum president Ted P. Williamson called for “completion of the dinosaur project […] which they hope to have on display during the year” (Anonymous 1964a); on 8 December that year, Bell told trustees that “work is continuing on the dinosaur project” (Anonymous 1964b).
 Still the work lingered on, and as of 23 March 1966 John Thompson and Harold Minges were listed as co-chairmen of the Museum’s Dinosaur Committee (Anonymous 1966).
 The last mention of the project in the Telegram is in response to a question from “E.E.A” published on 3 March 1968, “What happened to the giant concrete dinosaur project at Sunset Park?”
 (Anonymous 1968).
 “There is no positive answer concerning the future of this project”, runs the reply.
 Minges is quoted as saying “The project was delayed for several years for one reason or another.
 The molds now are stored in the old Avalon Airport building on NC 97 East.
 We expect to resume work on the project in the spring”.

 Avalon Airport was a small airstrip on Leggett Highway in the mid-1940s (at that time known as Route 95, later changed to Highway 97 to avoid confusion with the new I-95.)
 It was closed after operations were moved to Rocky Mount Municipal Airport on North Church Street (Herring 2022b), and all buildings associated with it are now gone: there is still a local airport on Highway 97, but it is a completely different complex on the west side (Thompson, pers. comm., 2022).
-It seems likely, but is not certain, that the molds and any elements that had been cast from them, were destroyed or discarded when old building was demolished.
+It seems likely, but is not certain, that the molds and any elements that had been cast from them, were destroyed or discarded when the old building was demolished.

 At any rate, by 1985 the molds seem to have been lost.
 The then curator of the Utah Field House wrote to the Rocky Mount Children’s Museum to ask whether a cast had ever been made and mounted, and what had happened to the molds (Laraba 1985).
 In his response, the Rocky Mount director wrote that “we do not have the molds nor do I know where they went” (McKinnon 1985).
 It seems then, that while some casts were probably made from the molds, the project petered out and the casts as well as the molds were lost or destroyed.